UKCloud/documentation/articles/azure/azs-how-resize-os-drive.md

 ---
-title: How to Resize an OS Drive using PowerShell | UKCloud Ltd
+title: How to resize an OS drive using PowerShell | UKCloud Ltd
 description: Provides help for resizing an OS drive on UKCloud for Microsoft Azure
 services: azure-stack
 author: Bailey Lawson